gnuarmeclipse/gnuarmeclipse.github.io-source/gnuarmeclipse/licenses/plug-ins.md

 ## Commercial Contributors

 For a sustainable project development, Commercial Contributors are welcomed to share part of the development costs by means of commercial contracts (for maintenance, integration support or developing new features) and/or by sponsorships/donations (generally compensating for pre-exisiting work included in their derivative work).
-Sponsors might also benefit from better rates for commercial contracts.

 ## Dual license?

-If Commercial Contributors will not be generous enough to compensate for pre-existing work, future versions might be released with dual license, the Eclipse Public License for all Recipients excluding subsequent Commercial Contributors, and a commercial license, where the license fee will no longer be waived.
+If Commercial Contributors will not be generous enough to compensate at least in good part for existing work, future versions might be released under dual license, the Eclipse Public License for all Recipients excluding subsequent Commercial Contributors, and a commercial license, where the license fee will no longer be waived.

 ## What does the license mean in plain English?